Clinical trials - Regulation EU No 536/2014

-Articles 80 and 81 of the Regulation assign the EMA the task of creating an EU Portal and Database.
+Articles 80 and 81 of the Regulation assigned the EMA the task of creating an EU Portal and Database.
 The EU Portal will be a single entry point for submission of data and information relating to clinical trials required by the Regulation.
 The EU Database will contain all data and information submitted via the EU Portal.

 The EU Portal and Database will be the backbone of the new regime for clinical trials in Europe.
 It will considerably facilitate the application for clinical trials authorisation, in particular in case of multinational clinical trials, to the sponsor; the assessment carried out by national authorities; and access to clinical trials information by the general public.

-The EMA together with the EU countries and the Commission are currently working in order to set up the portal and database.
 On 14 December 2014 the EMA Management Board endorsed the Functional specifications of the EU portal and EU database to be audited.

 The Clinical Trials Regulation provides more transparency on clinical trials data.
 All information in the EU database will be publically accessible unless its confidentiality can be justified on the basis of: